Bubblr-Inc/ai-vault-aws-installation/doc/README-WORKED-INSTALL-TF.md

 The following example will start with an empty AWS account and will build AI Vault installation.

+## Requirements
+- An AWS account
+- AWS cli installed on your laptop or workstatiopn
+- Terraform client installed on your laptop

+## The following operations will be performed
 1. Create a VPC and three sets of subnets public, private and database.
 2. Create a Route53 Zone.
 3. Create an RDS Aurora PostGres Cluster.